Welcome

 View full post and other names of the month

 This is a three-year project funded by the AHRC and based in Celtic & Gaelic at the University of Glasgow.
 The core objective of the project is a survey of the place-names of Iona and the nearby island of Staffa.
-This will be presented in the form of an interactive web resource in due course on this site (planned to be ready for 2022); and in the form of a volume in the Survey of Scottish Place-Name series.
+This will be presented in the form of an interactive web resource in due course on this site; and in the form of a volume in the Survey of Scottish Place-Name series.

 We will also be researching the early records for the topography of Iona; the names of Iona’s monuments; and the relationship between Iona and Mull.
 A key part of our research involves trying to understand the dynamism of names and naming in Iona, both over the centuries, and among the different constituent communities who live on and interact with the island in the present.